seud0nym/tch-gui-unhide/utilities/README.md

 ## intercept-dns

-**NOTE:** tch-gui-unhide releases *after* 2021.08.05 allow you to enable and manage DNS interception through a tab on the Firewall.
+_NOTE_: **tch-gui-unhide releases starting with 2021.08.18 allow you to enable and configure DNS interception through a tab on the Firewall, AND releases starting with 2022.01.01 support DNS interception on IPv6 using a transparent proxy.** You should use the user interface rather than this script, because the script only supports IPv4 interception.

 Configures DNS interception:
 - Hijacks IPv4 DNS requests to ensure that they are handled by the router, or by a specified DNS Server